 Neglecting other nutrients and eating a large amount of protein can also put stress on your organs while they work to balance your body’s pH level (since animal foods can be acidic in nature), plus proteins make your body remove more nitrogen waste products from your blood.

 Of course, eating a well-rounded diet that’s varied in terms of foods is important for optimal health.
-Just like you wouldn’t want to consume large amounts of sodium, you do not want to overcome any food.
+Just like you wouldn’t want to consume large amounts of sodium, you do not want to overcome any food, even high-protein foods.

 To sum it up, protein plays a big part in a healthy diet, but quality is key — plus you don’t want to simply load up on high-protein foods all day long without eating enough vegetables, fruit and healthy fats.